HenryCNH/Deep-Learning-Project---Crowd-Counting/README.md

 ## Deep-Learning-Project---Crowd-Counting

 This is a deep learning model for counting how many people in each image in a mall.
-The images were captured in a fixed camera with fixed angle.
-This project adopts CNN as the base model.
+The images were captured in a fixed camera with a fixed angle.
+The base model adopted in this project is CNN.

 ## Dataset Description
 Please go to the link below to download the dataset: